vantage-sh/docs.vantage.sh/docs/kubernetes.md

    </div>
    </details>
 5. You can optionally edit your existing rule or add additional filter criteria:
-   - To edit the rule you just created, select the rule, make your changes, then, click **Save**.
+   - To edit the rule you just created, select the rule, make your changes, then click **Save**.
-   - I you want to add a rule to filter multiple criteria, such as filter by certain Clusters and another rule to filter by certain Namespaces, click **+ New Rule**.
+   - If you want to add a rule to filter multiple criteria, such as filter by certain Clusters and another rule to filter by certain Namespaces, click **+ New Rule**.
 Add the additional criteria and save.
    - To add a separate rule set, click **+ New Filter**.
 This rule set will be displayed as **Or Kubernetes costs where...**.
    - To delete a rule set, click the trashcan icon on the top right of the rule set.
    <details><summary>Click to view visual example</summary>